 StockFor "capital stock" in the sense of the fixed input of a production function, see Physical capital.
 For the goods and materials that a business holds, see Inventory.
 Shares Shares represent a fraction of ownership in a business.
+A business may declare different types (classes) of shares, each having distinctive ownership rules, privileges, or share values.
 Types of stock Preferred stock may be hybrid by having the qualities of bonds of fixed returns and common stock voting rights.
 Rule 144 stock "Rule 144 Stock" is a common name given to shares of stock subject SEC Rule 144: Selling Restricted and Control Securities.
 Under Rule 144, restricted and controlled securities are acquired in unregistered form.
 Stock derivatives History One of the earliest stock by VOC During the Roman Republic, the state contracted (leased) out many of its services to private companies.
 Shareholder Main article: Shareholder Application Shareholder rights Trading

 DebtA debt is an obligation owed by one party (the debtor) to a second party, the creditor; usually this refers to assets granted by the creditor to the debtor, but the term can also be used metaphorically to cover moral obligations and other interactions not based on economic value.
 A debt is created when a creditor agrees to lend a sum of assets to a debtor.
 In finance, debt is a means of using anticipated income and future purchasing power in the present before it has actually been earned.
 Terms Interest Interest is the fee charged by the creditor to the debtor.
 Interest rates may be fixed or floating.
 Repayment Collateral and recourse A debt obligation is considered secured if creditors have recourse to specific collateral.
 Issuers of debt Governments Governments issue debt to pay for ongoing expenses as well as major capital projects.
 The overall level of indebtedness by a government is typically shown as a ratio of debt / GDP.